jarleven/NetworkHOWTO/Switch/HPProCurve.md

 Telnet port 23
 Serialport @ 19200 baud 8,N,1

+Bootloader is at 9600 baud
+Switch have auto speed detect

 ```

 Looks like the bootloader on the ProCurve switch is starting at 9600baud.